bl0/moco/README.md

 ## Highlight

 1. **Effective**.
 Carefully implement important details such as ShuffleBN and distributed Queue mentioned in the paper to reproduce the reported results.
 2. **Efficient**.
-The implementation is based on pytorch DistributedDataParallel.
+The implementation is based on pytorch DistributedDataParallel and Apex automatic mixed precision.
 It only takes about 40 hours to train MoCo on imagenet dataset with 8 V100 gpus.
-The time cost is smaller than 3 day reported on original paper.
+The time cost is smaller than 3 days reported in original MoCo paper.

 ## Requirements